tdownie0/music-theor-ease/topics/Fundamentals/ch6.md

 more visually.
 Another added benefit is that most readers will have had experience with a web browser, and visiting websites online, so you may already have one installed.

-There also will be more related readings regarding some more topics related to programming, algorithms, and resources to find more information on particular topics.
-Initially, there will also be some setup to begin going through so that you can install a code editor, and all of the extensions that are needed to help you have a more professional setting (convenient as well).
-Several considerations come in to play when setting up one's development environment, but being exposed to your options will play just as big a part being able to use it.
+There also will be more related readings regarding topics on programming, algorithms, and other resources to find more information on particular topics.
+Initially, there will be some setup to begin going through the material so that you can install a code editor.
+Extensions will also be suggested as well to facilitate a more professional setting (also convenient).
+Several considerations come in to play when setting up one's development environment, but being exposed to your options will play just as big a part as being able to use it.
 Just like most programs, the more you dig into it, the more it can do for you.
-In this case especially, that means saving large amounts of time by setting yourself up to help yourself.
+In this case especially, that means saving large amounts of time by setting yourself up to have these benefits.

 Programming is a very broad topic, and almost all areas of study are affected by this.
 You could specialize in Data Science, Networking, Security, Web Development, Devops, Graphics, Games, Robotics, and Embedded Systems just to name a few.
 All of these topics each serve as an umbrella for vast amounts of subdomains in each domain respectively.
-If you have a solid grip on the fundamentals of programming and start recognizing these patterns, jumping to things like shell scripting can start to almost be familiar without experience in that specific circumstance.
+If you have a solid grip on the fundamentals of programming and start recognizing patterns within each, jumping to things like shell scripting can start to almost be familiar without experience in that specific circumstance.

 > **Note:**
-> Granted, you may be new to the concept of things like flags in a command line such as,
+> For example, you may be new to the concept of things like flags in a command line such as,
 > `git commit -m "Hi!"`.
 Here the flag is `-m` indicating a message is going to be added.
 The logical
 > structure of the command is more apt to make sense to us though.
 Here the program is `git`, and the
 > git command (function) would be `commit`.
 Here the function `commit` is being told it will have